scottellis/omap3-pwm/README.md

 Copy the pwm.ko file to your board.

-Once on the system, use insmod to load using the optional frequency and timers parameters.
-The default frequency is 1024 Hz.
-Use multiples of two with a max of 16384.
+Once on the system, use insmod to load using the optional parameters.

-The default behavior is for the driver to enable all four PWM timers.
-You can customize this with a timers=<timer list> where timer list is a comma separated list of the numbers 8-11.
+Driver parameters

+<timers> - A comma separated list of the timers to use, 8-11.
+The driver will create
+/dev/pwmXX devices for each timer you enable.
+The default is all 4 timers.

+Example: timers=8,9,10,11

+frequency - non-servo mode only, specify the frequency of the pwm pulse, the default is 1024, the max is 13Mhz / 2.

+Example: frequency=1024

+servo - Whether to enable servo mode.
+Values 0 or 1, default is 0.

+Example: servo=1

+servo_min - Minimum value for servo pulse in tenths of microseconds.
+Default is 10000 representing 1 ms.

+Example: servo_min = 12000

+servo_max - Maximum value for servo pulse in tenths of microseconds.
+Default is 20000, representing 2 ms.

+Example: servo_max = 18000

+Here is an example session with the driver.

 	root@overo# ls
 	pwm.ko

 	root@overo# insmod pwm.ko timers=8,10

-The driver implements a character device interface.
-When it loads, it will create /dev/pwmXX entries for each of the timers specified.
+The driver will install /dev/pwm8 and /dev/pwm10 in duty-cycle mode with this command.

-Then to issue commands you can use any program that can do file I/O. cat and echo will work.
+To issue commands you can use any program that can do file I/O. The standard programs cat and echo will work.

 	root@overo# cat /dev/pwm10
-	PWM10 Frequency 1024 Hz Stopped
+	0

 	root@overo# echo 50 > /dev/pwm10

 	root@overo:~# cat /dev/pwm10
-	PWM10 Frequency 1024 Hz Duty Cycle 50%
+	50

 	root@overo:~# echo 80 > /dev/pwm10

 	root@overo:~# cat /dev/pwm10
-	PWM10 Frequency 1024 Hz Duty Cycle 80%
+	80

+Duty cycle settings are in the range 0-100.

 You can put an oscope on pin 28 of the Overo expansion board to see the signal for pwm10.
 Use pin 15 for ground.
 Or you can measure the voltage on pin 28 and you'll see the duty